 While the feeling of nausea can go away on its own, it can cause vomiting.
-Being sick can relieve the sensation of nausea, but should not be induced using food, medicine or manual stimulation of the gag reflex without strict guidance from a healthcare professional.
+Being sick can relieve the sensation of nausea but should not be induced using food, medicine or manual stimulation of the gag reflex without strict guidance from a healthcare professional.
 Inducing vomiting can seriously damage your throat and lead to further complications.

-If the nausea you experience is severe, accompanied by other symptoms such as diarrhoea or dizziness, doesn't stop after 2 days, or if it reoccurs on a regular basis, arrange an appointment to see your GP to determine its cause and discuss an appropriate course of action to treat and prevent your nausea.
+If the nausea you experience is severe, accompanied by other symptoms such as diarrhoea or dizziness, doesn't stop after two days, or if it reoccurs on a regular basis, arrange an appointment to see your GP to determine its cause and discuss an appropriate course of action to treat and prevent your nausea.

 Emergency treatment should also be sought if you suspect you have ingested something poisonous which may have caused your nausea.

-It's important to note that not everyone will experience nausea in response the same stimuli.
+It's important to note that not everyone will experience nausea in response to the same stimuli.
 As such, it can be difficult to pinpoint the cause of your nausea, which is why you should discuss the potential causes with your GP.

 While certain stimuli, such as food intolerances, strong odours and alcohol, can be managed, other causes of nausea can be much harder to control.
 The feeling of sickness, which can sometimes be attributed to specific medicines, can be harder to manage, as it is often not appropriate to simply stop taking a certain medicine.

 In some cases, nausea can be idiopathic.
-This means that there is no clear cause for the nausea, but this doesn't imply that a cause cannot be found in the future.
+This means that there is no clear cause for nausea, but this doesn't imply that a cause cannot be found in the future.

 Depending on the severity of the nausea, there are different treatments which can be used.
 The NHS suggests a number of ways of helping to reduce the feeling of nausea, such as:

-While foods and drinks which induce nausea can be easily avoided, drug induced nausea, where nausea is listed as a side effect, can be harder to treat.
+While foods and drinks which induce nausea can be easily avoided, drug-induced nausea, where nausea is listed as a side effect, can be harder to treat.
 For these challenging cases, further medicine can be prescribed to counter the side effect.

 Never alter your dose or abruptly stop your prescribed treatment without explicit consent from your doctor.
-Stopping a course of treatment suddenly can cause nausea - either as a withdrawal symptom or a symptom which the medicine was originally treating.
+Stopping a course of treatment suddenly can cause nausea - either as a withdrawal symptom or a symptom that the medicine was originally treating.

-For serious causes of nausea, or instances of nausea which are caused by medicine, your GP may recommend an anti-emetic (anti-sickness) to reduce your feeling of nausea.
+For serious causes of nausea or instances of nausea which are caused by medicine, your GP may recommend an anti-emetic (anti-sickness) to reduce your feeling of nausea.